The Greek Beer!

-Another modern – for its time - brewing facility was set up in 1893 in Thessaloniki by Misrachi and Fernandez.
-In time, factory installations grew bigger and it successively changed name to Olympus Brewery.
+Another modern – for its time - brewing facility was set up in 1892 in Thessaloniki by Josef Misrachi and Solomon Fernandez.
+In time, factory installations grew bigger and its name was changed to Olympus Brewery.
 Later on it got merged with Naoussa Brewery, thus creating the Olympus-Naoussa Brewery.
-In 1926, the Fix Company took ownership and kept it until the mid-80s, when it was finally closed down.
+In 1928, the Fix Company absorbed it.
+The brewery was kept running until the mid-80s when it was finally closed down.

 The perfect accompaniment for your meal

 As soon as you try it, you will find that apart from being very tasty, the variety and body of Greek beer clearly differentiates it from the standard choice of “non-alcoholic refreshment”.
 This means that as an accompaniment to a meal it will pass the test with flying colours.

 It’s true that beer has always been associated with fast food the world over; however Greek beer will most definitely make you reconsider!
 As it allows for more successful combinations with food than wine does, it will accompany many tasty Greek dishes and mezedes [titbits].